Sunday Night Football: Expert picks, analysis on Falcons vs. 49ers

 Second-year quarterback Michael Penix Jr. leads the Atlanta offense.
 In five games, he has completed 98 of 157 passes (62.4%) for 1,168 yards and four touchdowns with three interceptions.
 He has also rushed for one score.
 In Monday's 24-14 win over the Buffalo Bills, he completed 20 of 32 passes for 250 yards and one touchdown.
 In a 34-27 win over the Washington Commanders on Sept.
 28, he completed 20 of 26 passes for 313 yards and two touchdowns with one interception.

 Running back Bijan Robinson, who is in his third season, powers the rushing attack.
 He has carried 83 times for 484 yards (5.8 average) and two touchdowns.
 He has three explosive plays of 20 or more yards, including a long of 81, with 19 first-down conversions.
 In the win over Buffalo, he rushed 19 times for 170 yards and one touchdown.
+He entered Week 7 leading the NFL with 822 yards from scrimmage.
 See which team to back at SportsLine.

 New users can also check out the latest FanDuel promo code and get $300 in bonus bets instantly at FanDuel if your $5 bet wins.